Adult Psychotherapy,

 My location

 My private practice is based in Bath, on the ground floor and free parking available nearby.
-My psychotherapy practice is accessible by public transport within Bath, across from Bristol, Bradford-on-Avon and surrounding areas and online sessions.
+My psychotherapy practice is accessible by public transport within Bath, across from Bristol, Bradford-on-Avon and surrounding areas.

 Fees